Suddenly, Last Summer (film): Plot

-The doctor persuades Mrs. Venable to meet Catherine.
-In the ensuing confrontation, Catherine tries to get her aunt to reveal Sebastian’s true nature, vaguely hinting that he was homosexual.
-In a last-ditch effort to help Catherine, Cukrowicz takes her to the Venable estate where he administers a drug that will allow her to overcome any resistance to remembering what happened that summer.
-Catherine recalls how she and Sebastian spent their days on the beach in the Spanish town of Cabeza de Lobo and reveals that Sebastian was using her to attract young men in order for him to seduce them.
-Because the boys are desperate for money, Sebastian was successful in his efforts; however, he began to make plans to depart for Northern Europe.
-One "scorching white-hot day", Sebastian and Catherine were beset by a team of boys begging for money.
-When Sebastian rejected them, they pursued him through the streets of the town.
-Sebastian attempted to flee, but the boys swarmed around him at every turn.
-He was finally cornered among the ruins of a temple on a hilltop.
-In the meantime, Catherine had been frantically trying to catch up with Sebastian, but she reached him only to see him overwhelmed by the boys.
-According to Catherine, the boys tore Sebastian apart and ate pieces of his flesh like goblins.
-Catherine breaks down screaming and crying as she recalls the horror.
-Violet Venable walks away rambling while mistaking Cukrowicz for Sebastian.
-As Cukrowicz turns away, the hospital administrator quickly asks if there could be any truth in what Catherine said.
-Cukrowicz returns outside and calls to Catherine and she turns around and grabs his hand and they walk away.
+In a last-ditch effort, Cukrowicz takes Catherine to the Venable estate, where he administers a drug to overcome her resistance to remembering the traumatic events.
+Catherine recalls how she and Sebastian spent their days on the beach on the island of Cabeza de Lobo; to attract young men Sebastian insisted she wear a revealing white bathing suit that became nearly transparent when wet.
+Because the boys were desperate for money, Sebastian was successful in his efforts with them.
+"Sated" with "the dark haired ones" and "famished for blonds", however, Sebastian began to make plans to depart for Northern Europe.
+On the final day, Sebastian and Catherine were beset by a horde of boys begging for money.
+When Sebastian rejected them, they stalked him through the streets of the town.
+Sebastian attempted to flee, but the boys swarmed around him at every turn, finally cornering him among the ruins of a temple on a hilltop.
+During the chase, Catherine frantically tried to catch up with Sebastian, arriving in time to see him overwhelmed by the boys.
+According to Catherine, the boys tore Sebastian apart and ate pieces of his flesh like vultures.

+As she recalls the horror, Catherine breaks down screaming and crying.
+Unbalanced when faced with the truth, Violet walks away, rambling while mistaking Cukrowicz for Sebastian.
+As Cukrowicz turns away, the hospital administrator states that Catherine may be telling the truth.
+Leaving the house for the garden, Cukrowicz calls out to Catherine, who takes his hand as they walk away together.